Graylog2/documentation/pages/archiving/setup.rst

 Setup
 *****

-The archive plugin is a commercial Graylog feature that can be installed in addition to the Graylog open source server.
+Graylog Archive is a commercial feature that can be installed in addition to the Graylog open source server.

 Installation
 ============

-Please see the :doc:`Graylog Enterprise setup page </pages/enterprise/setup>` for details on how to install the Archive plugin.
+Archiving is part of the Graylog Enterprise plugin, please check the :doc:`Graylog Enterprise setup page </pages/enterprise/setup>` for details on how to install it.

 Configuration
 =============

-The archive plugin can be configured via the Graylog web interface and does not need any changes in the Graylog server configuration file.
+Graylog Archive can be configured via the Graylog web interface and does not need any changes in the Graylog server configuration file.

-In the web interface menu navigate to "System/Archives" and click "Configuration" to adjust the configuration.
+In the web interface menu navigate to "Enterprise/Archives" and click "Configuration" to adjust the configuration.

 .. image:: /images/archiving-setup-config.png